dachcom-digital/pimcore-i18n/docs/25_HrefLang.md

 > **Note**: If you're **not** localizing your documents, no href lang tags will be generated which will lead to a negative impact on your SEO strategies.
 There is, however, some magic if your using the [country mode](27_Countries.md).

+**Localization Connector:**: There is a [dedicated help document](100_LocalizeDocuments.md) we wrote for you to get all the knowledge for heroic document localization!

 ## X-Default
 i18n will generate a x-default link, based on default values: